Home › Blog › How to Create Popup Surveys Your Visitors Can’t Resist

 For this, you can either refer to a rich question library with hundreds of questions and answers to choose from or keep reading, as we will discuss in the next section.

-If you show the popup too early, customers won’t engage with it or will share random feedback, and if you show it too late, they might ignore it.
+If you show the popup too early, customers will not engage with it or share random feedback, and if you show it too late, they might ignore it.

-Besides, the timing you choose also depends on the survey type.
-For example, if you are conducting an exit-intent survey, you need to time your survey when customers are just about to leave the website.
+The timing you choose also depends on the survey type.
+For example, if you are conducting an exit-intent survey, you must time it when customers are about to leave the website.

 Similarly, if you are conducting an NPS survey, show the popup after the customers spend X amount of time on the website to keep them engaged.